opiter09/Fossil-Fighters-Champions-Randomizer/README.md

 - DP vivos can, in fact, be dug up, and other things can turn into DP vivos accordingly, since I actually know where they are in FFC
-- There is an option to also disallow Post-Game vivos from appearing on randomized teams, because if they're broken then I mean it's no fun if the enemy has 3.
-Other than that and not including or affecting Legendaries and DLC, the team randomization has no rules
+- There is an option to also disallow Post-Game vivos from appearing on randomized teams, because if they're broken then I mean it's no fun if the enemy has 3
+- In addition, team randomization does not include or affect Legendaries and DLC, and no randomized team will include Curious Fossil or Giant Fossil vivos for technical reasons
 - The Allo fight and all scripted battles (e.g. Rupert vs. Todd) will not be touched at all, both because they break if edited, and to maintain some lore-friendliness
 - The color randomization refers to the palette changes Super Fossils make.
 Due to